 Bank of America: Student Leaders program

-Greenbrier is now Aspire Learning offers volunteer opportunities to high school students in Arlington’s Columbia Heights West neighborhood afterschool programs
+Aspire Learning offers volunteer opportunities to high school students in Arlington’s Columbia Heights West neighborhood after-school programs

-Latino Internship Program Environment for the Americas and the USDA Forest Service internship at the temporary headquarters of the US Forest Service in Rosslyn.18+ Develop bilingual materials
+Latino Internship Program Environment for the Americas and the USDA Forest Service internship.18+ Develop bilingual materials

-The Student Summer Institute: an enrichment program for students to write and to share their work with other writers.
-Applications are due in May, students notified by late June
+Student Summer Institute: an enrichment program for students to write and to share their work with other writers.
+Applications are due in May, students notified late June

-High School page internships are available to 13-14-year-olds in Virginia to work in the Senate of Virginia or the Virginia House of Delegates; be prepared to commit to a 40-hour work week while the Congress is in session.
+Senate Page Leadership program – available to 13-14-year-olds in Richmond to work in the Senate of Virginia or Virginia House of Delegates; be prepared to commit to a 40-hour work week while the Congress is in session.

-Smithsonian Youth program for rising high school sophomores, juniors, and seniors!
-A 16-week program
+Smithsonian Youth program A 16-week program at the Museum Natural History for rising high school sophomores, juniors, and seniors

 The Lost Towns Project accepts volunteers five days a week, Monday – Friday.
 We also have a limited number of formal internships available to qualified students.
 Edgewater, MD

-The National Security Agency’s (NSA) Gifted and Talented Program is only open to high school seniors.
-The program is designed for students who have demonstrated an aptitude for Engineering, Math and Science.
+The National Security Agency’s (NSA) Gifted and Talented Program– only open to high school seniors and designed for students who have demonstrated an aptitude for Engineering, Math and Science.
 This program provides a tremendous opportunity to gain valuable experience in the area of STEM.
 Applications are accepted Sept.
 1-Oct.
 31 of each year

-Juvenile & Domestic Relations Court in Arlington (unpaid) As a volunteer intern with the Arlington Juvenile and Domestic Relations District Court, you will have a unique opportunity to gain real-work experience serving the youth, adults and families of Arlington.
-Our interns interact with Court staff, judges, lawyers, schools, and social service agencies
+Juvenile & Domestic Relations Court in Arlington (unpaid) Volunteer interns with the Arlington Juvenile and Domestic Relations District Court have a unique opportunity to gain real-work experience serving the youth, adults and families of Arlington.
+Interns interact with Court staff, judges, lawyers, schools, and social service agencies.

-DIVERSITY IN VISION RESEARCH & OPHTHALMOLOGY (DIVRO) The DIVRO program offers each participant the opportunity to work closely with leading research scientists in the Division of Intramural Research and provides hands-on training in a research environment that will prepare them to continue their studies and advance their careers in basic and clinical research.
+Diversity in Vision Research & Opthalmology – The DIVRO program offers each participant the opportunity to work closely with leading research scientists in the Division of Intramural Research and provides hands-on training in a research environment that will prepare them to continue their studies and advance their careers in basic and clinical research.